2019 General Budget Highlights

 How much more will I pay in property taxes on my home?

-The proposed 4.7% mill rate increase is comparable to that of other major cities in Western Canada.
-The increase means the homeowner with an assessed home value of $350,000 will pay less than $8 more a month in municipal property tax.
+The 4.33% mill rate increase is comparable to that of other major cities in Western Canada.
+The increase means the homeowner with an assessed home value of $350,000 will pay just over $7 more a month in municipal property tax.

 How does Regina’s mill rate increase compare to that of other major cities in Western Canada?